 - ½ cup coconut milk (canned and full-fat)

-- ½ cup melted ghee or grassfed butter
+- ½ cup melted ghee or grassfed butter or coconut oil

 - ¼ cup maple syrup